Our wines are often inspired by a sense of Place.

 In 2019, the fruit from our Lakeside Vineyard became our Wirilda Bay "Lakeside" Syrah.

 Located at the northern tip of the Heathcote Wine Region, in Colbinabbin, Mount Burrumboot Estate is owned and operated by Cathy and Andrew Branson.

 The vines were planted in 1999, and include both Marsanne and Shiraz, as well as other red varieties.
 Being farmers for generations, the Bransons heed to the philosophy of minimal intervention and sustainable practice: they care for their soils, follow organic practices and encourage the diversity of soil microflora, so that each vine receives natural nutrients.

 Irrigated by the Waranga-Western Channel, the vineyard runs north to south over deep, fertile, ancient Cambrian soil.
 A combination of hand-picking and machine harvesting is undertaken every year.

-In 2020, the fruit from this vineyard became our "RAD" Late Harvest Dessert Marsanne.
+In 2019, the Shiraz from this vineyard went into our Heathcote Shiraz No. 1 and in 2020, the Marsanne became our "RAD" Late Harvest Dessert Marsanne.

 Dead Horse Hill, Toolleen

 A unique 4-acre Shiraz vineyard located 20km north of the Heathcote township in Toolleen.
 Planted in 1994 by Jencie McRobert, the dry-grown site is located on mineral-rich Cambrian soil.